Our Austin Communities

 Find a Classy Good Time Near Barton Creek

 Living at Barton Creek and looking for a slice of the nightlife?
 Check out Crenshaw’s Bar & Eatery at the Omni Barton Creek Resort & Spa.
 The lounge itself is a refined joint with a classy atmosphere and deals in craft beers and custom cocktails.

 Just down the street is the Grove Wine Bar, a perfect destination for the inner sommelier inside us all.
 Heavily stocked with every kind of wine the heart desires, and serving up unique New American cuisine, the Grove is the kind of evening destination that’s perfect for dates or just unwinding after a long week.

 Within a few miles of Scofield Park lies the Hideout Pub, a bar with the catchphrase, “Why go downtown when you can Hideout?”
 They focus on yummy burgers and cheap drinks, and promise a down-to-earth oasis from pretension.
 They’ve got pinball, darts, and chili-cheese waffle fries that are just as delicious as they sound.

 Speaking of nearby and unpretentious – Detour is a fun little establishment that hosts karaoke Mondays and spins old school albums on Thursdays.
 Bring your friends, grab a stool, and slug down your poison of choice at this neighborhood gem.

-Or check out the Local Post Pub, which is also nearby and is the go-to spot for anyone who wants to have a beer and play a few games with their pals.
-Engage in card games, shuffleboard, corn hole, and more while you nosh on smoked brisket sliders and wet your whistle with any of their amazing on-tap drafts.
+Or check out The Local Post Pub, which is also nearby and is the go-to spot for anyone who wants to have a beer and play a few games with their pals.
+Engage in card games, shuffleboard, corn hole, and more while you nosh on smoked brisket sliders and wet your whistle with any of their amazing beer on-tap.